starflower-sh/thyme-sql/README.md

-Thyme is a performance benchmark tool for Postgres.
+Thyme is a query runner and performance benchmark tool for Postgres.

 ## Installation
 Thyme is available to install through cargo using: